verhas/BLOG/exception_no_stack/ARTICLE.md

 to avoid NPE.
 At the end of the processing when we processed all the lines we may have many exceptions added to the summary exception `exceptionCollector`.
 If it exists then we throw this one.

-Similarly the `ProjectWftCounter` collects all the exceptions that are thrown by the different `FileWtfCounter` instances and at the end of the processing it throws the summary exception as you can see in the following code lines:
+Similarly, the `ProjectWftCounter` collects all the exceptions that are thrown by the different `FileWtfCounter` instances and at the end of the processing it throws the summary exception as you can see in the following code lines:

 <!-- snip ProjectWftCounter_v4 -->